mciocchi/atomic_d6/README.md

 An Aspect can provide Bonuses in some situations and Maluses in others.
 For instance: a slashed arm might grant a character a Malus on any actions using that limb, but it might grant them a Bonus when negotiating the price of a healing potion with a friendly shopkeeper.

-Characters should not be allowed more than five Aspects at creation time, but they may gain additional Aspects throughout the course of the Narrative.
+It is recommended that GMs limit Characters to five Aspects or fewer at creation time, but they may gain more throughout the course of the Narrative.

 ### Species